 A requirement that any proposed alterations to the governing instrument must be approved by the Revenue Commissioners.

 NGOs with charitable tax exemption are exempt from paying income tax on interest, annuities, dividends and shares, rents on property, and profits from trade (subject to the limitations noted above) or land owned and occupied.
-The tax exemption applies only to funds, or the proportion of funds, used exclusively for charitable purposes.
-[Taxes Consolidation Act 1997, sec.
-207(b)(iii)] (Spending funds for non-charitable purposes may also endanger a charity's tax-exempt status altogether.)
-"Charitable purposes" encompasses the normal expenses running of a charity, including proper remuneration of employees.
-If funds are to be accumulated for more than two years, the charity must obtain prior permission from the Revenue Commissioners.
+The tax exemption applies only to funds, or the proportion of funds, used exclusively for charitable purposes (Taxes Consolidation Act 1997, sec.
+207(b)(iii)]).
+(Spending funds for non-charitable purposes may endanger a charity's tax-exempt status.)
+"Charitable purposes" encompasses the normal expenses of running a charity, including proper remuneration of employees (Charity Act 2009 s.2(b)(2)).
+If funds are to be accumulated for more than two years, then the charity must obtain prior permission from the Revenue Commissioners.

 The Revenue Commissioners conduct reviews to ensure that a recognized charity continues to satisfy the conditions for exemption.
 Within 18 months of the date the exemption was granted, a copy of the charity's financial accounts for the first year and a report on its activities must be submitted to the Revenue Commissioners.
 Financial statements normally include a Statement of Income and Expenditure as well as a Statement of Assets and Liabilities.
 Accounts must be audited if the annual income exceeds €100,000 (see CHY 1, November 2005, at http://www.revenue.ie/leaflets/chy1.pdf).
 In addition to the initial 18-month review, the Revenue Commissioners may conduct periodic reviews thereafter.
 If they conclude that an organization has not complied with its own governing documents or with the Commissioners' requirements, the Commissioners can withdraw its tax exemption, retroactively if necessary.